adaltas/node-csv/README.md

 [![Build Status](https://secure.travis-ci.org/wdavidw/node-stream-transform.png)][travis]

-This project provide a simple object transformation framework implementing the Node.js `stream.Transform` API.
+This project provides a simple object transformation framework implementing the Node.js `stream.Transform` API.
 It was originally developed as a part of the Node.js [CSV package][csv] (`npm install csv`) and can be used independently.